dsient/BlueCircuitCLI/ReadMe.md

   - Although the default is a dark theme (pure black background and white text), offer toggles for alternative themes that reflect different “modes” of operation.

 4 **Engaging Documentation:**
-  - Include a comprehensive README and in-OS help command (e.g., `help` or `man`) that describes your project, commands, and security measures.
+  - Include a comprehensive README and in-OS help command (e.g., `help` or `man`) that describes the project.

 - **Performance & Accessibility:**
   - Optimize performance with efficient JavaScript and lazy loading of components.
-  - Ensure that your CLI OS is accessible (keyboard navigability, ARIA roles, etc.).
+  - Ensure that the CLI interface is accessible and working at all times (keyboard navigability, ARIA roles, etc.).

 - **Color Scheme:**
   - 4 bit color theme (16 colors, 2^4)